Receipts Manual

 Receipt

-Tap the Edit button to edit the receipt.
-Tap a field to edit its value.
-Text fields (such as Business, Description, and Notes) have a blue arrow on the right for selecting previous values.
+Text fields (such as Business, Description, and Notes) have an info button on the right for selecting previous values.
 To enter a new value for these fields, tap anywhere else in the field.

 Tap the Repeat field to enable receipt repeating and set the repeat interval.
 The repeat end date is displayed on the right in the field.
 By default, repeating receipts never end.
 Tap the end date to clear or set a specific end date.